-If you can’t eyeball it, you can easily meet the screen size requirement by measuring your space with a tape measure if you can’t eyeball it.
+If you can’t eyeball it, you can easily meet the screen size requirement by measuring your space with a tape measure.
 At the very least, you want the screen to fit comfortably in your yard.

 If you’re wondering if you can pump up these displays without using a separate air pump or your old cycling tube pump, which would take about an hour and most of your soul, you’re in luck!

-Many of these screens can be plugged in and inflate themselves in a matter of minutes.
+Many of these screens can be plugged in and inflate themselves in minutes.
 Hurray!

-You’ll understand how miraculous a self-inflating screen can be if you’ve ever had to manually inflate anything for the previous century, or had to blow up an air mattress using just your lungs’ breath.
+You’ll understand how miraculous a self-inflating screen can be if you’ve ever had to manually inflate anything for the previous century or blow up an air mattress using just your lungs’ breath.

 However, if your inflatable screen is one of the larger ones (such as the 36-footer one below), the time it takes to inflate it can be as boring as watching paint dry.
 Other smaller ones, around 10 feet wide, may easily inflate in around 30 seconds.

 These massive screens are just large bags of heated air shaped like drive-in theater screens on their own, which can be an issue if the weather turns against you.